okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ---

-This guide walks you through the process of submitting a SCIM, OIDC, or SAML 2.0 app to the Okta Integration Network (OIN), including preparation, configuration, and updating published integrations.
+This guide walks you through the process of submitting a SCIM, OIDC, or SAML 2.0 app to the Okta Integration Network (OIN), including preparing and configuring new integrations and updating previously published integrations.

 ---